Celaxib (New Formulation) (Celecoxib)

 Dosage Instructions

-Osteoarthritis: 200 mg once daily or 100 mg twice daily.
-Rheumatoid arthritis: 100 mg twice daily (may be increased to 200 mg twice daily for short periods during flare-ups).
-Ankylosing spondylitis: 100 mg twice daily or 200 mg once daily.
-Menstrual cramps: 400 mg on the first day, then 200 mg twice daily for up to 5 days.
-Muscle and joint injuries or post-surgery: 400 mg first dose, then 200 mg once or twice daily as needed for up to 5 days.
-Swallow capsules whole with a full glass of water.
+For osteoarthritis, take 200 mg once daily or 100 mg twice daily.
+For rheumatoid arthritis, take 100 mg twice daily, which may be increased to 200 mg twice daily during flare-ups.
+For ankylosing spondylitis, take 100 mg twice daily or 200 mg once daily.
+For menstrual cramps, take 400 mg on the first day, then 200 mg twice daily for up to 5 days.
+For muscle and joint injuries or post-surgery, take 400 mg initially, followed by 200 mg as needed for up to 5 days.

 What If You Miss a Dose?